 Below are two cards that we recommend considering if you are interested in the American Express Aeroplan Reserve card.
 If you are interested in seeing what other credit cards are out there, check out our card comparison tool.

-TD Aeroplan Visa Infinite Privilege
+TD Aeroplan Visa Infinite Privilege Card

 The TD Aeroplan Visa Infinite Privilege card is a strong contender to the American Express Aeroplan Reserve card, offering similar Air Canada perks and a strong welcome bonus.
 This card also has one of the highest annual fees in Canada at $599, so ensure you will get enough value out of the welcome bonus and perks when considering if you want to apply for this credit card.

-The TD Aeroplan Visa Infinite Privilege card earns Aeroplan points and offers cardholders a variety of Air Canada benefits including priority boarding, free checked baggage, and Maple Leaf lounge access.
+The TD® Aeroplan® Visa Infinite Privilege* card earns Aeroplan points and offers cardholders a variety of Air Canada benefits including priority boarding, free checked baggage, and Maple Leaf lounge access.

-115,000 Aeroplan
+85,000 Aeroplan

 $599